A Pet Is Not Just For Lockdown

-The lake was sadly closed off when I visited due to the Government induced Avian Influenza Protection Zone however I could see from a distance some of the waterfowl including ducks, geese, swans and coots.
+The lake was sadly closed off when I visited due to the Government Avian Influenza Protection Zone however I could see from a distance some of the waterfowl including ducks, geese, swans and coots.
 I later learned about another surprising issue that adds to the pressures on Raystede.

-Many schools these days pay companies to provide them with eggs and an incubator in order to teach children about “the circle of life”.
+Many schools these days pay companies to provide them with eggs and an incubator to teach children about “the circle of life”.
 Sadly after hatching these birds of course grow and soon become too much to look after and where do they end up – at Raystede of course!
-Whether its chickens, Aylsbury ducks or the hilarious Indian Runner ducks these school projects while having the best intentions surely need to be reconsidered – how about teaching kids (and parents) the importance of not littering instead – just my opinion!
+Whether it’s chickens, Aylsbury ducks or the hilarious Indian Runner ducks these school projects while having the best intentions surely need to be reconsidered – how about teaching kids (and parents) the importance of not littering instead – just my opinion!

 Ladies That Munch